The meaning of discovery made by Czochralski and the future of Graphene

 How the monocrystalline silicon is used today?
 How it is applicable?

-The Czochralski process is the base for semiconductor chips.
+is the base for semiconductor chips.

 In fact the monocrystalline silicon form is used extensively in solid-state devices, in the computer and microelectronics industries because of its incredible quality and the total absence imperfections in the microstructure of silicon.